Add a chatbot to Microsoft Teams from within the Teams app

 Show to the organization

 You can share the bot with your organization by submitting your bot for admin approval to be featured in the Built for your org > Built by your colleagues section.
-This is a great way to broadly distribute your bot by partnering with your admin to roll out the bot to everyone in the organization, or a subset of users.
+This is a great way to broadly distribute your bot by partnering with your admin to roll out the bot to everyone in the organization or a subset of users.

 The Built by your org section is at the top of the Built for Org section in the Teams app store.

-Admins can also preinstall and pin the bot for users in the organization so they can access it directly from their left app bar in Microsoft Teams.
+Admins can also preinstall and pin the bot for users in the organization so they can access it directly from their app bar in Microsoft Teams.

 Before submitting the bot to your organization, make sure: